 Finally, the Compliance Office also carries out risk assessments of business partners in cases of doubt.

-In fall 2012, Austria’s federal government passed a public corporate governance code (Bundes Public Corporate Governance Kodex – B-PCGK), which the OeNB and its subsidiaries will need to implement.
-Many provisions contained in this code have already been implemented in the Federal Act on the Oesterreichische Nationalbank.
-Next to national legislation, the OeNB must also comply with international laws, rules and directives, in particular with the Statute of the European System of Central Banks and of the European Central Bank, and other legal provisions applicable to central banks.
+Many of the corporate governance rules that apply to the OeNB are laid down in the Federal Act on the Oesterreichische Nationalbank (Nationalbank Act).
+Next to national legislation, the OeNB must also comply with international rules and regulations, in particular with the Statute of the European System of Central Banks and of the European Central Bank (Statute of the ESCB and of the ECB), as well as other legal provisions applicable to central banks.
+To reflect these specific requirements as well as the general provisions of the Federal Public Corporate Governance Code, the OeNB has drawn up the Corporate Governance Code of the Oesterreichische Nationalbank.